- ORDER: Charadriiformes

 - Cool Facts

-- Wilson's Plover is named for early ornithologist Alexander Wilson, who collected the type specimen in May 1813 at Cape May, NJ, where this species is (and was) only a rare visitor.
+- Ornithologist George Ord named Wilson's Plover for his friend, Alexander Wilson, often called “the father of American ornithology.”
+Wilson collected the type specimen in May 1813 at Cape May, New Jersey, where this species is only a rare visitor.
+Read more about Alexander Wilson and the birds named after him.

-- The oldest recorded Wilson's Plover was a male, and at least 6 years old when he was recaptured and rereleased during banding operations in South Carolina.
+- The oldest recorded Wilson's Plover was a male at least 6 years old when he was recaptured and rereleased during banding operations in South Carolina.